ysph-dsde/JHU-CRC-Cases-and-Deaths/README.md

 ## About The Coffee, Cookie and Coding $\left(C^3\right)$ Workshops

 Yale's Public Health Data Science and Data Equity (DSDE) team created this workshop series for Public Health and Biostatistics masters-level students at Yale.
 They are designed to help learners effectively leverage computational tools and analytical methods in their educational and professional endeavors.
-You can find out more about past and upcoming tutorials on our YouTube (link) and website (event page link).
+You can find out more about past and upcoming tutorials on our YouTube (link) and [website](https://ysph.yale.edu/public-health-research-and-practice/research-centers-and-initiatives/public-health-data-science-and-data-equity/events/).

 ## About Workshop